jayathungek/ytam/README.md

   -i IMAGE, --image IMAGE
                         the path to the image to be used as the album cover (defaults to using the thumbnail of the first video in the playlist).
-Only works when -A flag is set
+Only works when -A flag is set -p PROXY, --proxy PROXY
+                        list of proxies to use.
+Must be enclosed in string quotes with a space separating each proxy.
+Proxy
+                        format: <protocol>-<proxy>
+  -3 [MP3], --mp3 [MP3]
+                        converts downloaded files to mp3 format and deletes original mp4 file.
+Requires ffmpeg to be installed on your machine
 ```

 ## Tests